708 The Process of Dispositional Change

-1 A transformation of disposition is not a change in outward practices, nor is it a feigned outward change or a temporary transformation out of zeal; rather, it is a genuine transformation of disposition that brings about changes in behavior.
-Such changes in behavior are not the same as changes in outward practices.
-A transformation of disposition means that you have understood and experienced the truth, and that the truth has become your life.
-In the past, you understood the truth of this matter, but you were unable to act upon it; truth was merely a doctrine to you that did not stick.
-Now that your disposition has transformed, you not only understand truth, but you also act in accordance with it.
+1 Transformation in one’s disposition is not a change in behavior, nor is it a feigned outward change or a temporary alteration made out of zeal; rather, it is a genuine transformation of disposition that brings about a change in behavior.
+Such a change in behavior is not the same as changes exhibited in a person’s outward actions.
+Transformation of disposition means that you have understood and experienced the truth, and that the truth has become your life.
+In the past, you understood the truth of this matter, but you were unable to put it into practice; truth was merely a doctrine to you that did not stick.
+Now that your disposition has transformed, you not only understand truth, but you also practice in accordance with it.

-Adapted from “What You Should Know About Transforming Your Disposition” in Records of Christ’s Talks
+Adapted from “What Should Be Known About Transforming One’s Disposition” in Records of Christ’s Talks